alecive/alecive.github.io/_posts/2015-12-08-CV-AlessandroRoncone.md

    end: present
    location: Yale University, New Haven, CT (USA)
    location-link: http://scazlab.yale.edu
-   description: "I am currently focusing on the exploitation of bidirectional, natural communication between the robot and the human in the context of human-robot collaborative tasks.
-I will mainly work on the Baxter, <i>'the world's first dual arm collaborative robot for manufacturing'</i>.
-It is a ROS-based system."
+   description: "I am currently focusing on the exploitation of bidirectional communication between the robot and the human in the context of human-robot collaborative tasks.
+I am working toward the implementation of a more natural and intuitive interaction, in order for it to be more efficient and effective, as well as less demanding for the human partner."
  - name: Post-Doc
    title: Post Doc @ iCub Facility
    start: Jan.
    end: Oct.
 2015
-   location: Istituto Italiano di Tecnologia (IIT), Genova IT
+   location: Italian Institute of Technology (IIT), Genova IT
    location-link: http://www.iit.it
    description: "I continued the work I started during my Ph.D. fellowship at the iCub Facility.
 Specifically, I was interested in the exploitation of the peripersonal space model I implemented during my Ph.D., by focusing toward two types of applications: i) better, richer body representations (in collaboration with CITEC @Bielefeld) ii) distributed motor control via whole-body awareness (partially collaborating with WYSIWYD project partners).
 Furthermore, I extended the gaze stabilization framework I developed during my Ph.D. by integrating it with an existing gaze controller.
 I was also contributing to a human-robot interaction project aimed at developing natural interaction(s) between the iCub humanoid robot and humans."
  - name: Ph.D.
 Fellow @ iCub Facility
    title: Life and Humanoid Technologies
    start: 2012
-   end: 2015
+   end: 2014
-   location: Istituto Italiano di Tecnologia (IIT), Genova IT
+   location: Italian Institute of Technology (IIT), Genova IT
    location-link: http://www.iit.it
    description: Doctoral course in Robotics, Cognition and Interaction Technologies.
 See the <i>`Education`</i> section below for details about my Ph.D. project.
 I have been involved in the Xperience FP7-ICT-270273 and WYSIWYD FP7-ICT-61239 projects, funded by the European Union Seventh Framework Program with a funding of €7,634,000 and €4,583,016 respectively.
  - name: Research Fellow @ RBCS (Robotics, Brain and Cognitive Science)
    start: Oct.
+2010
    end: Jul.
 2011
-   location: Istituto Italiano di Tecnologia (IIT), Genova IT
+   location: Italian Institute of Technology (IIT), Genova IT
    location-link: http://www.iit.it
    description: I have partnered with the Italian Institute of Technology during my MSc thesis.
 See the <i>`Education`</i> section below for details about my master thesis.
  - name: Icon Designer